-Cash and cash equivalents, accounts receivable, dividend receivable, other liabilities, membership shares and equity accounts are all short-term in nature and as such, their carrying values are assumed to approximate fair value.
-The fair value of investments is determined by using market comparable prices using quoted prices by third parties.
+Cash and cash equivalents, accounts receivable, other liabilities, membership shares and equity accounts are all short-term in nature and as such, their carrying values are assumed to approximate fair value.
+The fair value of investments is determined by using market comparable prices based on quoted prices by third parties.